- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 + PRO: The housing market is ideal for expats

-The city’s real-estate agents and property developers have decided to cash in on the accommodation needs of the growing international community, with more modern buildings in São Paulo tending to come fully furnished with high standards of maintenance – perfect for expats.
+The city's real estate agents and property developers have decided to cash in on the growing accommodation needs of the international community, with more modern buildings in São Paulo that usually come fully furnished with high standards of maintenance – perfect for expats.

 + PRO: City centre options

-Unlike many big cities, there are realistic options in the city centre.
-Apartment blocks here called prédios are becoming a big hit, with fantastic facilities and security.
+Unlike many big cities, São Paulo boasts realistic housing options in the city centre.
+Apartment blocks called prédios are becoming a big hit, with fantastic facilities and security.

 + PRO: Family options

-If moving with the kids and spouse, condominiums might be best suited.
-Found mostly in middle- and upper-class neighbourhoods, these usually boast gyms, pools and outdoor areas that are ideal for growing families.
+Condominiums might be most suitable if moving to São Paulo with the kids and a spouse.
+Found chiefly in the middle- and upper-class neighbourhoods, these usually boast gyms, pools and outdoor areas that are ideal for growing families.
 Houses and bigger spaces are predictably found further out in wealthier suburbs.

 Cost of living in São Paulo